-- You must connect to the Global Data Services catalog database as a user with the pool administrator privileges, using the connect command before running the add brokerconfig command - If a GDS pool already has databases or another configuration, an error is returned.
+- You must connect to the Global Data Services catalog database as a user with the pool administrator privileges, the GSMUSER database account, using the connect command before running the add brokerconfig command.
+You should use the CONNECT command to connect to the GSMUSER for the database that you are adding the broker configuration for. - If a GDS pool already has databases or another configuration, an error is returned.
 If -region is specified, it defines only the region of primary database.
 If there is more than one region in catalog, GDS region property of standbys will be unassigned.
 The user will have to use modify database to specify GDS region.